Muriel Spark: Life

 Muriel Camberg was born in the Bruntsfield area of Edinburgh, the daughter of Bernard Camberg, an engineer, and Sarah Elizabeth Maud (née Uezzell).
 Her father was Jewish, born in Edinburgh of Lithuanian immigrant parents, and her English mother had been raised Anglican.
 She was educated at James Gillespie's School for Girls (1923–35), where she received some education in the Presbyterian faith.
 In 1934–35 she took a course in "commercial correspondence and précis writing" at Heriot-Watt College.
-She taught English for a brief time, and then worked as a secretary in a department store.
+She taught English for a brief time and then worked as a secretary in a department store.

-In 1937 she became engaged to Sidney Oswald Spark, thirteen years her senior, whom she had met in Edinburgh.
-In August of that year, she followed him out to Southern Rhodesia (now Zimbabwe), and they were married on 3 September 1937 in Salisbury.
+In 1937 she became engaged to Sidney Oswald Spark, 13 years her senior, whom she had met in Edinburgh.
+In August of that year, she followed him to Southern Rhodesia (now Zimbabwe), and they were married on 3 September 1937 in Salisbury.
 Their son Samuel Robin was born in July 1938.
 Within months she discovered that her husband was manic depressive and prone to violent outbursts.
 In 1940 Muriel left Sidney and temporarily placed Robin in a convent school, as children were not permitted to travel during the war.
 Spark returned to Britain in early 1944, taking residence at the Helena Club in London.
 She worked in intelligence for the remainder of World War II.
 She provided money at regular intervals to support her son.
-Spark maintained it was her intention for her family to set up home in England, but Robin returned to Britain with his father later to be brought up by his maternal grandparents in Scotland.
+Spark maintained it was her intention for her family to set up a home in England, but Robin returned to Britain with his father later to be brought up by his maternal grandparents in Scotland.

 Between 1955 and 1965 she lived in a bedsit at 13 Baldwin Crescent, Camberwell, south-east London.
 After living in New York City for some years, she moved to Rome, where she met artist and sculptor Penelope Jardine in 1968.
-In the early 1970s they settled in Tuscany, in the village of Oliveto, near to Civitella in Val di Chiana, of which in 2005 Spark was made an honorary citizen.
+In the early 1970s, they settled in Tuscany, in the village of Oliveto, near to Civitella in Val di Chiana, of which in 2005 Spark was made an honorary citizen.
 She was the subject of frequent rumours of lesbian relationships from her time in New York onwards, although Spark and her friends denied their validity.
 She left her entire estate to Jardine, taking measures to ensure that her son received nothing.

 Spark died in 2006 and is buried in the cemetery of Sant'Andrea Apostolo in Oliveto.